 - CRR helps in improving the declining rate by absorbing the liquidity when market interest rates go down intensely.

 - Cash reserve ratio implementation is more effective than the other monetary instruments Like Market Stabilization Scheme bonds.
 Mainly because MSS bonds take a lot of time in controlling the liquidity system in the country.

 - During the surplus rupee situation, CRR plays a constructive role in easing the financial environment.

 Cash Reserve Ratio maintained by banks holds importance for both Banks as well as the depositors.

-In case of depositors, when the banks sincerely maintain the required CRR rate, depositors don’t have to worry for their deposits as a portion of their money is absolutely safe in the form of reserve maintained with RBI.
+In the case of depositors, when the banks sincerely maintain the required CRR rate, depositors don’t have to worry for their deposits as a portion of their money is safe in the form of reserve maintained with RBI.

 The importance of CRR for banks is as mentioned below:

 Banks allow customers to open deposits mainly for lending.
 Banks like to lend a maximum amount of funds to borrowers and retain very little money with themselves for other purposes.
 Therefore, banks like it when the CRR rate is low.

 Maximum lending by banks helps them achieve high profits.
 However, banks do have enough funds to meet a sudden demand for withdrawals when they use a major portion of their money for lending purposes.

 This is where CRR comes into the picture.
 The Cash Reserve ratio rate is fixed by RBI to avoid such situations where the bank cannot meet repayments due to a shortage of funds.